RicardoIT-Web/Love_Running_Members_log/README.md

 # Welcome to the Love Running Members Log

 This project was developed to satisfy the third milestone project requirements of the Full Stack Web Development Program at the Code Institute.
-As a third project, this program is created using Python3 language.
+As a third project, this program is created using Python language.

 The objective of this project is to build a command-line program that allows users to manage a common dataset about a particular domain.